 payday-loan store near Tacoma, Washington was robbed on April 12, 2004.
 James S. Anderson lived in Los Angeles, but he had spent time in the Pierce County Jail in Tacoma, so his mugshot was in the local police files.
-An eyewitness selected the 26-year-old Anderson as one of that identification he was charged with the robbery and arrested in Los Angeles.
+An eyewitness selected the 26-year-old Anderson as one of the robbers from a photo montage.
+Based on 2004.
+Anderson again claimed that he At the time of Anderson's trial in late 2005 that identification he was charged with the robbery and arrested in Los Angeles.